 Bread machine recipes have to be customized; each machine needs a different amount of yeast to ferment to produce enough carbon dioxide to inflate the dough and make the dough rise within the time limits of the program.
 The best way to find the right amount of yeast for a bread machine recipe is to understand the manufacturer’s recipe for basic bread.
 The amount of yeast depends on the type of yeast and amount of salt in the recipe.
-I use instant dry yeast, and I write recipes in tables, such as those displayed below.
+I use instant yeast, and I write recipes in tables.

 The manufacturer’s recipe for the whole wheat program is a suggestion of how produce a goof loaf with whole wheat flour, water, salt, added gluten, sugar, fats, and dry yeast in 4 hour program.
 Zojirushi’s recipe for 100% Whole Wheat Bread provides medium (1.5 lb.) and large (2 lb.) loaf formulas for the Zojirushi machines with large pans such as the BB-PAC20.
 I used those recipes to find out how to leaven 100% whole wheat for that device, a precaution to avoid overflowing or collapsing loaves.